pjaos/rpi_ogsolar/docs/commissioning_the_raspberry_pi.md

 The driver for the WiFi adaptor that you have must now be installed.
 The following provides examples of how I installed the drivers for the WiFi USB devices that I had.
 Yours may have different chip sets therefore the commands may need to be altered accordingly.
+It is possible to determine the chipset used by the USB WiFi adaptor using the lsusb command.

 ## Install driver for TP link USB Wifi adaptor